joergkeller/beehive-sensor/README.md

 | LED | to VCC (active low) | A2 | GPIO1 |

 ## Transmitted LoRa message (binary encoded)
+- The device measures about every 5 min
+- Measures will be transmitted on significant changes or every 30 min (messages may get lost)
 - Fixed size and order of measured values
 - Values are transmitted as short integer values with 2 digits (-327.67 ..
 327.67)
 - Reserved value to represent null (-327.68)